cirosantilli/markdown-style-guide/index.md

 Bad, multiple sentences:

-    - go to the market.
-Good exercise
+    - go to the market
     - then buy some fruit.
 Bad for wallet
     - finally eat the fruit.
 Good for tummy

 Good:

-    - go to the market.
-Good exercise.
+    - go to the market
     - then buy some fruit.
 Bad for wallet.
     - finally eat the fruit.
 Good for tummy.

+Note: nothing forbids one list item from ending in period while another in the same list does not.

+Bad, starts with upper case:

+    - Go to the market
+    - Then buy some fruit
+    - Finally eat the fruit

+Good:

+    - Go to the market.
+    - Then buy some fruit.
+    - Finally eat the fruit.

 ### Definition lists